 Nancy watched the animals and birds conversing with one another.
 Though she had no proof, she always suspected that they talk with one another all the time.
 Nancy wished she could speak squirrel or hawk or eagle or buffalo.
 Nevertheless, she thought that speaking to them couldn’t hurt.

 “It’s okay,” she began.
 She took two small steps in their direction.
 “I’m just wondering what you are all doing here…?”
 She took three more steps, “Hawks and eagles eat squirrels.
 Don’t you know?”
 She stepped two more paces toward the cluster of animals and birds.
-“And eagles sometimes eat hawks… wow… and a buffalo hanging out with all you… let’s get serious.”
+“And eagles sometimes eat hawks… wow… and a bison hanging out with all you… let’s get serious.”
 Nancy raised her camera, framed the tableau and pushed the shutter.
 The buffalo move a few stumbling steps away from the viewing point and away from Nancy.
 Nancy wasn’t certain whether he was uneasy with her approach or didn’t want to stand in her way.

 The squirrel and the two hawks kept scampering and fluttering to the edge of the rim and peering over only to dash away some distance giving her room to advance.
-The buffalo just stood there watching.
+The bison just stood there watching.
 It seemed clear to her by now that the animals and birds were, not only not afraid of her, but they wanted her to come closer look over and see what was disconcerting them.

-“Let’s have a look,” she said aloud to herself and walked toward the rim avoiding sudden moves and keeping a cautious eye on the buffalo.
+“Let’s have a look,” she said aloud to herself and walked toward the rim avoiding sudden moves and keeping a cautious eye on the bison.
 She reached the edge and looked down not knowing what to expect.
 Of course, there was the vast open expanse of Hell’s Canyon.
 But there a few feet down, was Sally hugging the wall helplessly looking up for some sign of hope.

 “Oh dear,” Nancy gasped, “you poor thing.”
 And turning to face Rusty, who sat heavily on a nearby spindly tree branch, she said, “Eagle, that’s what you were trying to tell me earlier, wasn’t it?”